Ali Dizaei: Temporary reinstatement (2011)

-Retrial and reconviction
+Retrial and reconviction (2012)

-The retrial of Dizaei on charges of corruption and perverting the course of justice began in the Crown Court at Southwark on 12 January 2012 before Mr Justice Saunders.
+The retrial of Dizaei on corruption charges and perverting the course of justice began in the Crown Court at Southwark on 12 January 2012 before Mr. Justice Saunders.
 The prosecution claimed that his actions amounted to a wholesale abuse of power for his own personal and oblique reasons.

 One prosecution witness, Waad Al Baghdadi, told the jury that he had recently been released from prison for claiming over £27,000 in the name of his dead father.
 He also admitted lying about his identity at the previous trial.

-On 25 January 2012, the prosecution adduced medical evidence suggesting that Dizaei had faked physical injuries to make it look as though he had been assaulted.
+On 25 January 2012, the prosecution adduced medical evidence suggesting that Dizaei had faked physical injuries to make it look like he had been assaulted.

-On 31 January 2012, Dizaei gave evidence, relating his version of the events before, during and after the incident of 18 July 2008.
+On 31 January 2012, Dizaei gave evidence relating his version of the events before, during and after the incident of 18 July 2008.
 He said that Mr Baghdadi's 'torrent of abuse' had frightened Mr Dizaei's wife and other bystanders.
-Dizaei said that he had warned Mr Baghdadi and asked him to leave, but arrested him as a result of his continued abuse and threatening behaviour.
-In addition to this, Dizaei claimed that Baghdadi pushed him and poked him twice with the mouthpiece of a shisha pipe.
+Dizaei said he had warned Mr Baghdadi and asked him to leave but arrested him due to his continued abuse and threatening behavior.
+In addition, Dizaei claimed that Baghdadi pushed him and poked him twice with the mouthpiece of a shisha pipe.
 Dizaei also said that Baghdadi is a 'dishonest liar'.

 The trial continued and the jury retired to consider its verdict on 9 February 2012.

 On 13 February 2012, Dizaei was again convicted of misconduct in public office and attempting to pervert the course of justice.
 The jury's verdict was unanimous.
-He was sentenced to three years' imprisonment on each count.
-Since time he had already served in prison as a result of his earlier conviction is to be taken into account against his sentence, he was expected to be released on licence after about three months.
-However, he was in fact released on licence, wearing an electronic tag, in early March 2012.
+He was sentenced to three years imprisonment on each count.
+Since the time he had already served in prison as a result of his earlier conviction is to be taken into account against his sentence, he was expected to be released on license after about three months.
+However, he was released on license, wearing an electronic tag, in February 2012.

 On 4 July 2012, Dizaei was granted leave to appeal for the second time.
 On 14 February 2013, this appeal was dismissed.
 The Lord Chief Justice said that 'the guilty verdict was fully justified' and that the conviction 'was and remains safe'.

-On 5 April 2016, Waad Al Baghdadi, admitted (whilst being interviewed by the BBC over his deportation) that "I knew that if I testified against Ali Dezai these things might come to light but I chose to do the right thing".
+On 5 April 2016, Waad Al Baghdadi admitted (whilst being interviewed by the BBC over his deportation) that "I knew that if I testified against Ali Dezai these things might come to light, but I chose to do the right thing".
 Going on, he said: "They [Metropolitan Police Service] used me.
 They held a gun against Ali Dizaei and I was the bullet" after he was told that he was going to be deported by the Home Office.
-He said British authorities knew he had lied about his past and that he was a benefits cheat – but were still happy to use him as the key witness to convict Dizaei.
+He said British authorities knew he had lied about his past and was a benefit cheat – but were still happy to use him as the key witness to convict Dizaei.
 Al Baghadi has now been given leave to apply for asylum in Britain.